University of Kansas

 • The B.S. in Computer Science is an ABET accredited program.

-• A total of 126 credit hours is required for the B.S. in Cybersecurity Engineering.
-A maximum of 75 hours may be transferred to KU from community colleges.
+• A maximum of 75 hours may be transferred to KU from community colleges.
 Students should be aware that 45 junior/senior credit hours are required for completion of the bachelor’s degree; the last 30 hours of course work must be at KU; and community college courses do not transfer as junior/senior hours.

 • Transfer students will have their applications to the School of Engineering evaluated on a case-by- case basis and must have a minimum GPA of 2.5 to be considered.

-• Transfer credits must have a grade of “C” or higher to be applied toward the degree.
+• Transfer credits must have a grade of “C-” or higher to be applied toward the degree.

-• Upper Level Eligibility: In addition to prerequisites and co-requisites, EECS undergraduates are required to earn Upper Level Course Eligibility by attaining grades of “C” or better (“C-“ does not qualify) in each of the following 13 courses: Core 34: English (both), EPHX 210, MATH 125, 126, 127, 290, EECS 101, 140, 168, 210, 268, 348.
+• Upper Level Eligibility: In addition to prerequisites and co-requisites, EECS undergraduates are required to earn Upper Level Course Eligibility by attaining grades of “C-” or better in each of the following 11 courses:

-• If students earn less than a “C” in any of the above listed courses, they must repeat the course at the next available opportunity and must not take a course for which that course is a prerequisite.
+• If students earn less than a “C-” in any of the above listed courses, they must repeat the course at the next available opportunity and must not take a course for which that course is a prerequisite.
 It is the students' responsibility to contact their advisors before beginning the new semester regarding any required repetitions and the associated enrollment adjustments (drops and adds).

 • Credit/No Credit: For EECS majors, courses used to fulfill the KU Core 34 in Communications, Social & Behavioral Sciences, Arts & Humanities, U.S. Culture, and Global Culture accept Credit/No Credit.